St Johns Beacon

 St Johns Beacon (also known locally as the Radio City Tower) is a Grade II listed communications and observation tower in Liverpool, England.
 Designed by James A. Roberts Associates, it was built in 1969 and opened by Queen Elizabeth II.
 The tower is 138 m tall, and is the second-tallest free-standing structure in Liverpool after the 40-storey West Tower.
 It has a 10 m long antenna on the roof, making it the tallest structure in Liverpool when antennas are included.

-As testament to the importance of its design, which was described by Historic England as "embodying the technological bravura and spirit of the space age", the building was listed at Grade II in November 2020.
+The building was listed at Grade II in November 2020, when Historic England said its design "embodies the technological bravura and spirit of the space age".
 It is shorter and newer than the BT Tower in London, another communications tower built with a revolving restaurant.

 The building housed the studios and offices of local commercial radio station Radio City (now known as Hits Radio Liverpool) alongside its sister station, Greatest Hits Radio, from 2000 to 2024.